Table of Contents

 For those of us who rely on shipping and manufacturing businesses, the Chinese New Year shutdown is an event that we need to be aware of (and prepared for) in advance to avoid delays that could be catastrophic to our businesses.

-Get prepared for the year of the tiger with the best kind of red envelope, keeping your business in stock of inventory!
+Get prepared for the year of the dragon with the best kind of red envelope: keeping your business in stock of inventory!

 Chinese New Year 2024: How will it affect my business?

 If your business relies on manufacturers in China or the other countries that celebrate the holiday, the Chinese New Year shutdown will probably affect your business — even if the factory is just one step in your retail supply chain.

 Chinese New Year is a public holiday in countries where it is celebrated.
 During the Chinese New Year holiday, all factories close and employees go on holiday for at least two weeks.